-You can drive in Switzerland using a foreign driver's licence for one year, after that certain nationalities need to convert their licence to a Swiss one.
+You can drive in Switzerland using a foreign driver’s license for one year after that certain nationalities need to convert their license to a Swiss one!

 Who can drive in Switzerland?

 For the first year, anyone can drive a car in Switzerland using their foreign driving licence.

 If your driver’s licence is in a language not recognized by the Swiss authorities (English, French, German or Italian) you will need to carry either an International Driver’s license or an International Driving Permit which includes a translation of your driving license.